nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Save existing drugs from inventory list onto a txt file.
 File is then used to update inventory list when stocker is ran.

+### Feature-saveSales

+Save existing checked out items onto a txt file.
+File is then used to update sold drugs when stocker is ran.

+### Feature-listSales

+Displays the list of all sold drugs being tracked by the system.
+It also shows the total amount earned so far.

 ### Feature-add vendor

 Adds a vendor into a list tracked by the system.